 The CAFTA-DR was the most controversial free trade agreement (FTA) vote since the North American Free Trade Agreement (NAFTA) implementing legislation was passed in 1993.
-Many lawmakers were uncomfortable with the agreement as written, particularly with respect to the labor provisions, treatment of certain sensitive industries (sugar and textiles), and to a lesser degree, investor-state, pharmaceutical data protection, and basic sovereignty issues.
-It was also caught up in an overarching congressional controversy over how trade negotiation objectives are defined in FTAs based on the Trade Promotion Authority (TPA) framework, as well as concern by some Members over the perceived ineffectiveness of the executive-legislative consultation process.
+Many lawmakers were uncomfortable with the agreement as written, particularly the labor provisions, treatment of certain sensitive industries (sugar and textiles), investor-state relations, pharmaceutical data protection, and basic sovereignty issues.
+It was also caught up in an overarching congressional controversy over how trade negotiation objectives should be defined in FTAs based on the Trade Promotion Authority (TPA) framework, as well as, concern by some Members over the perceived ineffectiveness of the executive-legislative consultation process.